maersu/format-title/README.md

-# Chrome extension: Fromat Title
+# Chrome extension: Format Title

 This Chrome extension appends the hostname and pathname of the current URL to the original page title.